aspose-drawing/aspose-drawing-reference-tutorials/drawing/english/net/image-editing/display/_index.md

 ---
-title: How to save bitmap as PNG using Aspose.Drawing for .NET
+title: How to save a bitmap as PNG using the Aspose.Drawing API for .NET
 linktitle: Displaying Images in Aspose.Drawing
 second_title: Aspose.Drawing .NET API - Alternative to System.Drawing.Common
-description: Learn how to save bitmap as PNG with Aspose.Drawing for .NET.
+description: Learn how to save a bitmap as PNG using the Aspose.Drawing API for .NET.
 This step‑by‑step guide shows you how to draw an image bitmap, handle multiple images, and export the result efficiently.
 weight: 12
 url: /net/image-editing/display/
 date: 2026-05-19